Konstantin Rudnev: Career

 In 1940 Rudnev joined the Communist Party.
 During World War II he served as the director of a munitions plant.
 On 8 August 1950 he was named as the head of a science and research institute, NII 88, replacing Major General Lev R. Gonor in the post.
 In May 1952 Rudnev was appointed deputy minister of armaments under Dmitry Ustinov.
 The Ministry of Defense was renamed as the State Committee for Defense Technology in May 1958, and Rudnev was named as its chairman.

 In 1961 Rudnev became a member of the central committee of the Communist Party.
 In June 1961 he was appointed deputy premier responsible for research activities which he held until October 1965.
 Next he was appointed minister of instrument making, automated equipment, and control systems in October 1965.
 He held the post until his death in August 1980.

 Death

 Rudnev died in Moscow on 13 August 1980 while serving as the minister.
-He was buried in the Novodevichy cemetery.
+He was buried in the Novodevichy Cemetery.

 Awards

-Rudnev was awarded the Order of Lenin on 17 June 1961.
-He was also named as the Hero of Socialist Labour.
+Rudnev was the recipient of the following: